owanturist/react-hook-window/README.md

     </blockquote>
   </details>

-- `smart` - if the item is already visible, don't scroll at all.
+- `smart` - if the item is already visible, don’t scroll at all.
 If it is less than one viewport away, scroll as little as possible that it becomes visible (the same as `auto`).
 If it is more than one viewport away, scroll until it is in the center within the list (the same as `center`).
   <details>
     <summary>
       Show an illustration
     </summary>

     <blockquote>